dan-zx/morpho/README.md

-morpho-android
+Morpho
 ==============

-Notifications of bus arrivals
+App for notifications of bus arrivals compatible with Android Wear